 How do travel money cards work?

-Typically travel money cards work like this: you exchange your Aussie dollars for your currency of choice – in this case Indonesia rupiah – and load them onto your card before your trip.
-Then, when you arrive, you can expect to use the card to withdraw rupiah and make card payments in-store or online at selected outlets.
+Typically travel money cards work like this: you exchange your Aussie dollars for whatever eligible currency you need and load the money onto your card before your trip.
+Then, when you arrive, you can expect to use the card to withdraw cash and make card payments in-store or online at selected outlets.
 You may also be able to reload your card with extra funds if you need them.
 Bear in mind, though, that some cards may only offer some of these features.

 Is a travel money card the right option?